nickabattista/IB2d/README.txt

         8. Electrophysiology (FitzHugh-Nagumo coupling w/ or w/o calcium dynamics and w/ or w/o muscle models)
 	9. Damped Springs
+	10. Non-invariant Beams
+	11. User-defined deformation laws
 One is able to update those Lagrangian Structure Parameters, e.g., spring constants, resting lengths, etc

 There are a number of built in Examples, mostly used for teaching purposes.

-If you would like us to add a specific muscle model, please contact Nick (nick.battista@unc.edu)
+If you would like us to add a specific muscle model, please contact Nick (nickabattista@gmail.edu)

 If you use this code for the purposes of teaching, research, or recreation please let Nick know as well :)